Design Any

 Every waypoint placement and drag is tracked.
 Undo up to 30 steps with Z or Ctrl+Z. Double-click any waypoint to delete it individually.
 Escape clears the entire circuit.

-Send your circuit to other tools.
-GPX for sim software and GPS devices, KML for Google Earth, and XML for raw waypoint data.
-Choose the format from the Settings menu or use the keyboard shortcuts G, K, and X.
+Send your circuit to other tools — GPX for sim software and GPS devices, KML for Google Earth, XML for raw waypoint data — or render your layout as high-resolution PNG images in ten visual styles, from Blueprint and Pencil Sketch to Neon Nights and a to-scale Satellite View.
+Shortcuts G, K, X, and I.

 Shareable Circuit Links

-Jump directly to all 24 circuits on the current Formula 1 calendar, from Melbourne to Abu Dhabi.
-Each preset places the map at the exact zoom and location to start tracing a real circuit.
+Jump directly to every stop on the current Formula 1 calendar, from Melbourne to Abu Dhabi.
+Each preset places the map at the exact zoom and location to start tracing a real circuit — and place search takes you anywhere the calendar doesn't.

 Track Shaping Tools

-Adjust each segment of the tarmac independently with separate left and right widths, draw runoff areas, place kerbs along corners and chicanes, and lay out a pit lane next to the main track.
-The blue and orange handles on the map let you shape everything by drag.
+Adjust each segment of the tarmac independently with separate left and right widths, paint fully custom run-off shapes in tarmac or gravel, place kerbs, add grandstands and paddock buildings, lay out a pit lane, and measure any distance on the map.
+The blue and orange handles let you shape everything by drag.

 Satellite View & Visibility Controls